6 min read

 I started my Woodworking 101 class this week and it's been everything I ever dreamed of.
 I hoped the class would introduce me to more complex tools and teach me how to mill my own lumber but the class is even better, as we get to use planers and jointers but we also work in a production shop that's been around for decades.

 This means we use not only modern tools, but massive industrial shop-sized tools, and lots of historical tools since the owner is a collector and specialist in pattern making.
-In my last class, I got to use a router from the 1940s that felt like holding a temperamental boat engine in my hands.
-It had none of the safety features my new trim router has, so it really drove the lessons home of why you always move a router counter-clockwise around a piece of wood (go the other way, and a 1940s router can launch into the air, blades first).
+In my last class, I got to use a router from the 1940s that felt like holding a boat engine in my hands.
+It had none of the safety features my new cordless trim router has, so it really drove the lessons home of why you always move a router counter-clockwise around a piece of wood (go the other way, and a 1940s router can launch into the air, blades first).

 Learning new techniques on all the foundational tools in their classic forms really makes me appreciate the safety and automatic features of the new stuff.
-It also makes me feel like I'm in a surfing movie montage where I have to ride a 1950s longboard before I get a 70s swallowtail before finally getting onto modern boards.
+It also makes me feel like I'm in a surfing movie montage where I have to ride a 1950s longboard before I get a 70s swallowtail before finally getting to use modern boards.

 Time to make some sawdust